 2009 Winner of J. H. Erkko Writing Competition

-The History of Rage (Raivon historia, poems, WSOY 2015)
+The History of Rage (Raivon historia, poetry, WSOY 2015)

-Children under the Sun (Lapset auringon alla, novel, WSOY 2013)
+Children under the Sun (Lapset auringon alla, fiction, WSOY 2013)